 Stilwell is a very small city located in the state of Oklahoma.
 With a population of 4,016 people and three constituent neighborhoods, Stilwell is the 89th largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Stilwell is generally considered to be a blue-collar town.
-38.51% of the Stilwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stilwell is a blue-collar town, with 38.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stilwell is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Stilwell who work in office and administrative support (11.01%), sales jobs (9.55%), and healthcare (6.11%).
+There are especially a lot of people living in Stilwell who work in sales jobs (10.50%), office and administrative support (10.12%), and food service (6.27%).

 Stilwell is an extremely ethnically-diverse city.
 The people who call Stilwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stilwell residents report their race to be Native American, followed by White.
 Stilwell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.31% of the city’s residents.
-Important ancestries of people in Stilwell include Irish, English, Dutch, and French .
+People of Hispanic or Latino origin account for 15.00% of the city’s residents.
+Important ancestries of people in Stilwell include German, English, French , and Scots-Irish.

 The most common language spoken in Stilwell is English.
 Other important languages spoken here include Spanish and Native American languages.